microsoft/WhatTheHack/099-IoTEdge/Student/Challenge-05.md

 ## Success Criteria

-1. IoT messages flowing from Edge module to $upstream route
+1. IoT messages flowing from Edge module to `$upstream` route
-2. Stream Analytics job setup & running with input reading data from $upstream
+2. Stream Analytics job setup & running with input reading data from `$upstream`
-3. Stream Analytics job setup & running with output being written to data lake store Gen2
+3. Stream Analytics job setup & running with output being written to Data Lake Store Gen2
 4. Stream Analytics job filtering or aggregating data that is output
 5. Vizualizing the data in a Power BI report.